 7.1 Real-time nature

-Given the real time aspects described in clause 4.1/[IETF STREAM PAUSE] a gateway should ensure prompt handling of resume requests, i.e. a MG and optionally MGC should process and act upon any requests to resume a RTP stream in an expedited manner.
+Given the real-time aspects described in clause 4.1/[IETF STREAM PAUSE] a gateway should ensure prompt handling of resume requests, i.e. a MG and optionally MGC should process and act upon any requests to resume a RTP stream in an expedited manner.

+Pause requests are also time-dependent, but not that critical than resume requests.

 7.2 Message direction

-A gateway may initiate a local pause or resume an RTP stream, request a remote RTP sender to pause or resume an RTP stream or respond to a request from a remote RTP receiver to pause or resume and RTP stream.
-Clause 8 provides functionality for an MG to act autonomously or for it to co-ordinate with the MGC to implement RTP pause/resume.
-Furthermore it allows the specification of which pause CCM messages are used.
+A gateway may initiate a local pause or resume of an RTP stream, request a remote RTP sender to pause or resume an RTP stream or respond to a request from a remote RTP receiver to pause or resume an RTP stream (see also Figure x1).

+Figure x1 – RTP stream Pause and Resume as feedback-based control loop (NOTE: the "P/R-signalling"-path is highlighted in red)

+Clause 8 provides functionality for an MG to act autonomously or for it to co-ordinate with the MGC to implement RTP stream pause/resume.
+Furthermore it allows the specification of which pause CCM messages are used (NOTE: there are configuration options in order to support partial implementations, see clause 8.6.1.1).

 7.3 Apply to individual sources

-Clause 4.3/[IETF STREAM PAUSE] indicates that the pause CCM messages relate to a single RTP Stream, i.e. relates to a single synchronization source identifier (SSRC).
-This usually relates to a single H.248 Stream.
-An RTP session may have multiple RTP streams A single SDP m=line typically describes an RTP session.
-However where media multiplexing is used (e.g. as described by [IETF BUNDLE]) multiple SDP m=lines can describe an RTP session.
-Thus a H.248 Stream using a SDP m=line may describe one or more RTP streams.
+Clause 4.3/[IETF STREAM PAUSE] indicates that the pause CCM messages relate to a single RTP stream, i.e. relates to a single synchronization source identifier (SSRC).
+This usually relates to a single H.248 stream.
+An RTP session may have multiple RTP streams.
+A single SDP "m="-line typically describes an RTP session.
+However where media multiplexing is used (e.g. as described by [IETF BUNDLE]) multiple SDP "m="-lines can describe an RTP session.
+Thus a H.248 Stream using a SDP "m="-line may describe one or more RTP streams.
 [IETF RFC 5576] provides attributes for source specific parameters.

 This has implications for Signals and Events related to pause and resume on H.248 streams.
-In order for any Signals and Events to be correctly scoped where a single SDP m=line describes multiple sources the Signal or Event must be able to reference the source.
+In order for any Signals and Events to be correctly scoped where a single SDP "m="-line describes multiple sources the Signal or Event must be able to reference the source.
 Clause 8 allows the SSRC to be associated with pause / resume related Signals and Events.
-The MGC shall include the ssrc parameter in rempr Package Signals when there are multiple SSRCs in a H.248 Stream to uniquely identify the RTP Stream instance.
+The MGC shall include the ssrc parameter in rempr Package Signals when there are multiple SSRCs in a H.248 Stream to uniquely identify the RTP stream instance.

-Alternatively the MGC may consider alternate means (such as through stream grouping [ITU-T H.248.STGROUP]) to ensure that there is a single RTP stream per H.248 stream.
+Alternatively the MGC may consider alternate means (such as through H.248 stream grouping [ITU-T H.248.STGROUP]) to ensure that there is a single RTP stream per H.248 stream.

 {Editor’s note: The scope of the CCM messages needs to be clarified.
 E.g. do they relate to a particular payload type.}